- General Information

 Ok, so how then does FM3's new Control Template allow me to accomplish all

-good start.
-It is however important to understand each step of FM3's Connect
+a good start.
+It is however important to understand each step of FM3's

-Process, and ensure that if any customizations are done, that FM3 still
+Connect Process, and ensure that if any customizations are done, that FM3

-connects effortlessly, and collects the necessary information needed for
+still connects effortlessly, and collects the necessary information needed

 One thing which many will ask, is how can I store the info in a different